Hutch–Kinahan feud: Murder of Derek Coakley-Hutch - January

-National Boxing Stadium shooting, January 2018
+National Boxing Stadium shooting - January

 A member of the Hutch family was due to compete in a tournament on 26 January 2018.
 It began at the National Boxing Stadium on the South Circular road in Dublin, and there was a heavy Garda presence as a result.
-A car pulled up near the National Stadium at around about 9.45pm on the night of the tournament and fired at a man who is known to gardaí; he was hit in the foot as he ran towards Griffith College.
+A car pulled up near the National Stadium at around 9.45pm on the night of the tournament and fired at a man who is known to gardaí; he was hit in the foot as he ran towards Griffith College.
 The second man, who was injured in the hand, is understood to have been a student at the college who had been walking nearby.
 Both men, who were aged in their 40s and 20s, were taken to St James Hospital with injuries which were not life threatening.
 Two cars were later found burnt-out in north Dublin.

-Murder of Jason Molyneux, January 2018
+Murder of Jason Molyneux - January

 Jason Molyneux, a well-known Dublin criminal with 122 prior convictions, was shot dead on 30 January 2018.
 He was shot at the James Larkin House flats complex on the North Strand close to where he lived, and had just returned from the wake of his friend Derek Coakley-Hutch who had been shot dead 10 days earlier.
 The two-man hit team immediately drove from North Strand to the nearby East-Link Toll Bridge and abandoned their Renault Kango van.
 They returned two hours later and attempted to set fire to it.

-Arrest of three men, March 2018
+Attempted murder of Patsy Hutch - March

 Three men were arrested in a van in the car park of the Belmont apartments in Gardiner Street at 8am on 10 March 2018.
 They were armed with a sub-machine gun, an automatic pistol and a revolver.
 Another man was arrested later in the day and further searches were conducted in several locations in Dublin.
 These searches yielded a machine gun and another firearm, a silencer and a quantity of ammunition.

 Gardaí believed that the men were intending to attack Patsy Hutch, brother of Gerry Hutch.
 Patsy's son Gary had been shot dead in Spain by the Kinahans in Spain in 2015.
 Patsy himself has no connections to crime, but he has survived at least three attempts on his life and had been warned repeatedly by the Gardaí that his life was in danger.
 Despite the threats on his life he has refused to move from his home.

 Gardaí believed that the men intended to create a disturbance that would draw Patsy out of his home and then attack him.

 Late on the night of 27 March 2018 three walls in the north inner city of Dublin near Patsy Hutch's home were daubed with the graffiti "Patsy dies feud ends".
 Gardaí believe the graffiti was to draw Patsy out of his house in order to shoot him.